dotnet/coreclr/Documentation/building/linux-instructions.md

 Then install the packages you need:

-`ellismg@linux:~$ sudo apt-get install cmake llvm-3.5 clang-3.5 lldb-3.6 lldb-3.6-dev libunwind8 libunwind8-dev gettext libicu-dev curl libcurl4-openssl-dev libssl-dev`
+`ellismg@linux:~$ sudo apt-get install cmake llvm-3.5 clang-3.5 lldb-3.6 lldb-3.6-dev libunwind8 libunwind8-dev gettext libicu-dev libcurl4-openssl-dev libssl-dev`

 You now have all the required components.